smarthomeNG/smarthome/doc/developer/source/development_plugin/plugin_in5minutes.md

 **!!
 Look at the sample plugin in /dev/sample_plugin for an actual template !!**

 First you import certain things you need and get access to the logger.
 The logger allows you to log output of your plugin into the smarthome.log file.
 Then you start you class.
-The class name has to match the ``classname`` parameter in the plugin.conf file.
+The class name has to match the ``class_name`` parameter in the plugin.conf file.
 Afterwards you define the required functions.

 ```python